hg-hg/Zoom_transcript_HTML_to_vtt/README.md

 Convert Zoom transcript from HTML text to vtt format

-This is not to be used to download transcript of any Zoom videos that you do not have permission from the creator to download
+This is not to be used to download transcript of any Zoom videos or Zoom recording transcripts that you do not have permission from the creator to download.

 ## Usage